fabiospampinato/picolru/readme.md

 A tiny LRU implementation that strives for simplicity and performance.

-An LRU instance works identically to a [Map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map) instance, except that a maximum of `maxSize` items are remembered, the least recently used items exceeding that size are deleted automatically, and a couple of extra methods are provided: `peek` and `resize`.
+An LRU instance works identically to a [Map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map) instance, except that a maximum of `maxSize` items for approximately `maxAge` milliseconds are remembered, the least recently used items exceeding that size are deleted automatically, and a few extra methods are provided: `dispose`, `peek` and `resize`.

 ## Install